sparkfabrik/company-playbook/content/recipes/employee-onboarding.md

   * Resource access
   * Time tracking
   * Management of off/sick days
+  * Google Drive folder structure and usage
+  * Google Calender configuration and conventions
   * How and whom to ask for help
   * 1:1 meetings and performance review policies (ISCs)
+* HR must meet with the employee to make sure she got the policies and she can correctly understand them in context
 * Tech should send in introductory e-mail with information (links) about
   * Relevant starting training resources (accounts on _drupalize.me_ or _Udemy_, books or playbook pages)
   * How to contribute to the projects (branching model, peer review, etc)
   * Required tools, procedures and practices one need to know from the very beginning
+* Tech and/or buddy must explain our key internal projects and self-made tools (sparkdrupal, sparkangular, sparkboard, firestarter, etc) to the employee

 ### For the employee